 If you can’t run your own online rehearsals, you could point members towards the many national events that are going on:

 - The Sofa Singers, led by James Sills

 - Great British Home Chorus, led by Gareth Malone OBE

 - Stay at Home Choir

 - Distant-Sing, run by our corporate member, Choir Community

-- Self-Isolation Choir – live weekly rehearsals of Handel's Messiah
+- Self-Isolation Choir – Summer School and live weekly rehearsals of Mendelssohn’s Elijah from September

 - Fire Choir – live weekly folk singing sessions